 Having a great network is key.
 First and foremost, you’ve got to get yourself a mentor.
 Someone who is further along in their career is an invaluable resource.
 Meeting with them regularly is like pressing fast forward on your career.
-You can receive advice, learn from their mistakes and downfalls so that you don’t have to go through the same things, and get tips for how to proceed with various projects.
+You can receive advice, learn from their mistakes and downfalls so that you don’t have to go through the same things and get tips on how to proceed with various projects.

 Second, you need a good network of peers, both at your level and who are a little further along than you.
-Other traders will keep you motivated, and will inspire you to keep it up and often, to do better.
+Other traders will keep you motivated and will inspire you to keep it up and often, to do better.
 Also, by observing what they do and how they conduct themselves, it can give you ideas for how to become a better trader.

 Students in the Tim Sykes Million Challenge Team get both of these invaluable networking resources in one fell swoop.
 Students keep up with each other online and I act as a mentor.